jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 # Simulation setup instructions

-This document was created 2025-05-12 and is heavily inspired by https://hackmd.io/@pYjjfkwmSfW932OvIjzLHA/H1YNgFXqJl
+This document was created 2025-05-12 and is inspired by several sources, e.g. https://hackmd.io/@pYjjfkwmSfW932OvIjzLHA/H1YNgFXqJl

 This guide is written to document model installation, simulations setup, and running the model on the Norwegian HPC Betzy.
-CTSM and my own forcing data (subset and modified from defaults) are stored on my home folder (/cluster/home/evaler/), shared default data is available in the project (for the data subsetting), and the FATES_INCLINE repo, case folders, and model outputs are in my Betzy work folder (/cluster/work/users/evaler/).
+CTSM and my own forcing data (subset and modified from defaults) are stored on my home folder (/cluster/home/evaler/), shared default data is available in the project (for data subsetting), and the FATES_INCLINE repo, case folders, and model outputs are in my Betzy work folder (/cluster/work/users/evaler/).

 The goal is to perform: